Nina2ic/SmartAir_Capstone_Project/README.md

 <h2>Items to purchase	Cost per hardware</h2>

-Raspberry pi kit	114.47
+- Raspberry pi kit	114.47<br>
-DHT22 Sensor	36.11
+- DHT22 Sensor	36.11<br>
-Hx711 Load cell Amplifier	16.11
+- Hx711 Load cell Amplifier	16.11<br>
-Fusion PCB	30.94
+- Fusion PCB	30.94

 ToTal	197.63

 <h2>Duration of time spent on each part of the project</h2>

-Raspberry pi an estimate of 3 weeks
+- Raspberry pi an estimate of 3 weeks<br>
-Dht22 sensor an estimated time of 5 weeks
+- Dht22 sensor an estimated time of 5 weeks<br>
-Hx711 loadcell amplifier an estimated time on two week The estimated time to complete this project is by week fourteen.
+- Hx711 loadcell amplifier an estimated time on two week

+The estimated time to complete this project is by week fourteen.
 Acquiring the necessary parts, PCB printing and PCB soldering perform a significant function in completing the project.
 Also, having any relevant experience with any of the elements as mentioned above will reduce the duration of spent on each part completion time